kevin36936/CSCI2720-gp/README.md

 git clone (github link here)

-IN “backend”:
+Navigate to the frontend/my-app directory.

+Create a new file named .env inside the frontend/my-app folder.

+Add the following line to the .env file:
+REACT_APP_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY"

+Then in “backend” folder:

 1. npm install

-to start: npm run dev
+2. npm run dev

-In “frontend/my-app”:
+3. MongoDB compass connect

-1. remember to go into my-app folder
+In “frontend/my-app”: (remember to go into my-app folder!!!)

-2. npm install
+1. npm install

-to start: npm start
+2. npm start